marsbroshok/mlops-labs/environment-setup/README.md

 - Machine learning metadata  management - ML Metadata on Cloud SQL
 - CI/CD tooling - Cloud Build

-In the reference lab environment, all services are provisioned in the same [Google Cloud Project](https://cloud.google.com/storage/docs/projects).
+In the environment, all services are provisioned in the same [Google Cloud Project](https://cloud.google.com/storage/docs/projects).

 The environment uses a [standalone deployment of Kubeflow Pipelines on GKE](https://www.kubeflow.org/docs/pipelines/installation/standalone-deployment/), as depicted on the below diagram: